 Full Up-front Qualification Fee £4,399 + VAT, Member fees: £4,399 + VAT

 The fees include all tuition, personal tutor support, assessment, course material and access to the dedicated Virtual Learning Environment.
-They don’t include travel, accommodation or registration as a studying member of the CIPD, mandatory for all candidates who are not already CIPD members.
+They do not include travel, accommodation or student membership.

 Full upfront fee £4,399 + VAT